elastio/bon/website/blog/bon-builder-v2-2-release.md

 ### Worse IDE experience

-I've got feedback from the developer using Rust Rover ([#bon/104](https://github.com/elastio/bon/issues/104)) that `#[bon::builder]` on a struct messed up its syntax highlighting and broke the code actions on struct like viewing the places where it's used ("usages").
+I've got feedback from the developer using Rust Rover ([#bon/104](https://github.com/elastio/bon/issues/104)) that `#[bon::builder]` on a struct messed up its syntax highlighting and broke the code actions on the struct like viewing the places where it's used ("usages").

 Here is how the code was displayed by Rust Rover before adding the `#[bon::builder]` attribute: